nodejs/node/doc/api/esm.md

 | `'json'`     | Load a JSON file               | { [`string`][], [`ArrayBuffer`][], [`TypedArray`][] }                      |
 | `'module'`   | Load an ES module              | { [`string`][], [`ArrayBuffer`][], [`TypedArray`][] }                      |
 | `'wasm'`     | Load a WebAssembly module      | { [`ArrayBuffer`][], [`TypedArray`][] }                                    |

+Note: When format is `'commonjs'`, the value of `source` is ignored.

 Note: These types all correspond to classes defined in ECMAScript.